-Unlike Barbara who goes from vixen to snob to whiny lass to I don’t know what – a cross between a wide-eyed Barbie doll and a zombie?
-This series of nearly rapid-fire emotions showcases what a transient character Barbara is: in the previous episode when she first meets the Ogre, she’s a cross between a vixen and an ice queen (and, no, not Elsa) who doesn’t seem fazed when she first enters the Ogre’s white room of horrors.
+Unlike Barbara who goes from vixen to snob to whiny lass to I-don’t-know-what – a cross between a wide-eyed Barbie doll and a zombie?
+This series of rapid-fire emotions showcases what a transient character Barbara is: in the previous episode when she first meets the Ogre, she’s a cross between a vixen and an ice queen who doesn’t seem fazed when she first enters the Ogre’s white room of horrors.
 In this episode, it’s obvious they have spent the night together (and, no, probably not playing Scrabble) yet she turns into her prissy little self and wants nothing to do with him.
 Naturally, that propels the Ogre to snag her in his clutches, hence Barbara is turned into the wimpy damsel in distress…again.

 Barbara, Barbara, Barbara…will you ever learn?

 In a slight twist, I wasn’t expecting Barbara to have the Ogre kill her parents so that she might live.
 I really suspected that when the Ogre asked her who she wanted him to kill for her, Jim’s name would have been the first on her lips.
 But nope, it’s good ol’ mom and dad.